LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 # Bitcoin Realized Volatility Analysis

 The following is an in-depth exploration of the fascinating world of Bitcoin price volatility.
-This project dives deep into the dynamics of Bitcoin's price movements, exploring a range of models and their real-world applications to this captivating digital currency.
+This project dives deep into the dynamics of Bitcoin's price movements, exploring the Hetrogenous Autoregressive Realized Volatility (HAR-RV) model and it's real-world applications to this captivating digital currency.

 ## Table of Contents
 - Introduction